noinodev/vk-img/README.md

 Simple Vulkan compute engine for image processing and GP-GPU tasks.
-Adapted from Vulkan renderer using `vkr.h` utility.
+Adapted from previous Vulkan renderer used for real-time graphics applications.
 Example scripts and shaders for basic image processing, HOG-SVM classification, and a half-working CNN implementation (training has correctness issue and doesn't work properly, but inference works fine using pre-trained weights).
 Originally designed as CPU-only image processing utility for coursework, slowly built into Vulkan compute GP-GPU runtime as a proof-of-concept.

 Comes with paper on results for experiment: [https://noino.dev/assets/pdf/vulkan-compute-runtime.pdf]